How To Make Ermine Frosting: Your Complete Guide

 My Ermine Buttercreams are a type of True Buttercream:

 True Buttercreams are a family of stable emulsion frostings, where fat and water-based ingredients are mixed to create a thick, creamy texture.
-I’ll often also will often refer to these as “emulsion-based buttercreams.”
+I’ll often refer to these as “emulsion-based buttercreams.”

 - moderate sweetness,